Best wireless Bluetooth headphones for 2022

 I mean what can I say?
-Apple purpose-built these cutting-edge headphones to use with their devices.
+Apple purpose-built the cutting-edge AirPods Pro headphones to use with their devices.
 In October 2021, they released the 3rd generation of this trailblazing product.
-And they just work together so seamlessly with the iPhone, iPad, and Apple Watch.
+And they just work so seamlessly with the iPhone, iPad, and Apple Watch.
 Making and taking calls, SIRI commands, controlling tunes and podcasts — it’s all so easy.

 But while the AirPods are impressive, they aren’t the only True wireless game in town.
 There might be a better option for you, depending on your listening habits, your tasks, or your smartphone.
 Check out my full list of best true wireless earbuds.

 Best for running — Jaybird Vista 2

 Speaking of true wireless earbuds, that style of headphones is incredibly convenient for workouts.
 There are absolutely zero wires to get in your way, get caught up on gym equipment — or all tangled up inside your bag.
 The waterproof Jaybird Vista sports earbuds are my favorite for their fit, security, durability and hard-hitting bass.

 Jay is Crutchfield's director of internet marketing and an avid runner.
 He's also a big fan of the Jaybird Vista's fit, sound, and stability.

 My co-worker Jay does about 30 miles a week on the treadmill, and he says he’s tried just about every type of sports headphones.
 He says the Vistas stay in place better than any of them.
 And I say their bass hits harder than any true wireless sports earbuds.